-Coastal Carolina Mopars, a 501(c)(3) nonprofit car club in the Myrtle Beach area, has designated two local charities to donate 100% of profits to.
+Coastal Carolina Mopars, a 501(c)(3) nonprofit car club in the Myrtle Beach area, has designated three local charities to donate 100% of profits to.
 So, that means that since Mopars at the Beach is run entirely by volunteers, every single penny above the cost of holding the series of events will be donated to a deserving charity.
-With that said, we wanted to use this page to tell you a little bit about two of the charities we have chosen.
+With that said, we wanted to use this page to tell you a little bit about the charities we have chosen.

 Teach my People is a Christ-centered, academically focused after school and summer program that provides free services to ‘at-risk’ youth.
 Their program provides homework assistance, tutoring, mentoring in education and values, Bible studies, cultural enrichment activities, a college vision program, recreation life skills and hot nutritious meals.
 One thing that makes Teach My People unique is that they start with a new first grade class each year and will partner with the students and their families until they graduate from high school and then onto college.
 At graduation, students are offered a work-study scholarship to either Horry Georgetown Technical College or Coastal Carolina University.
 Watch “The Walk – the Teach My People Story” here.